A lot of people are wondering whether it’s legal or even possible to get a teaching job in China without a bachelor’s degree. So, let’s talk about it.

-If you decide to go teach English in China on any visa other than a Z visa, you will be working illegally and risk deportation, hefty fines, and, possibly, jail time.
+If you decide to go teach English in China on any visa other than a Z visa, you will be working illegally and risk deportation, hefty fines, and possibly even jail time.

 If you need advice on how to find a teaching job in China, then check out this guide.

 Subscribe to my Youtube channel for weekly videos!

 Did the school you applied to say you don’t need a degree?

 You have to understand that China is a massive country, with a massive population, most of whom want their children to learn English.
 Because of this, there is a huge demand for English teachers in China.
 That’s why recruiters and schools will often say anything to get you over there.

 Recruiters and schools will often tell you to come over on a tourist (L) visa or a business (M) visa.
 Be careful, these visas do not permit you to work in China.
 Again, the only visa you’re allowed to work on is the working (Z) visa.